Secrets management

 command.

-If you'd like to see more functionality, please
+If you'd like to see write operations added, please

 open an issue or join the